grpc/proposal/A27-xds-global-load-balancing.md

 #### xds Resolver

-Clients will enable use of xDS by using the "xds" resolver in the target URI used to create the gRPC channel.
+Clients will enable use of xDS by using the `xds` resolver in the target URI used to create the gRPC channel.
 For example, a user may create a channel using the URI "xds:example.com:123" or "xds:///example.com:123", which will use xDS to establish contact with the server "example.com:123".
 The "xds" URI scheme does not support any authority.

-When the channel attempts to connect, the xds resolver will instantiate an XdsClient object and use it to send an xDS request for a `Listener` resource with the name of the server that the client wishes to connect to (in the example above, "example.com:123").
+When the channel attempts to connect, the `xds` resolver will instantiate an XdsClient object and use it to send an xDS request for a `Listener` resource with the name of the server that the client wishes to connect to (in the example above, "example.com:123").
 If the